EceSenaEtoglu/News-Podcast-Generator/README.md

 What if you were in control everyday?
+Inform Me is here for you with no cost.

-** 🎉Pick the country and category of the news and audit the top headlines and breaking news! 🎉**
+** 🎉Pick the country and category of the news and audit the top headlines and breaking news for free!  🎉**

 ## Features
 1- Pick the country of the news and audit them in country's official language!